sergunchik/torelli/index.md

 ---
 title: Combinatorial non-abelian Torelli theorem
+author:
+        - Pieter Belmans
+        - Sergey Galkin
+        - Swarnava Mukhopadhyay
+abstract: |
-abstract: We prove that a (colored) trivalent graph can be recovered from (the polar dual of) the associated quantum Clebsch-Gordan polytope and that any isomorphism between such polytopes is induced by a unique properly defined isomorphism of underlying colored graphs.
+  We prove that a (colored) trivalent graph can be recovered from (the polar dual of) the associated quantum Clebsch-Gordan polytope and that any isomorphism between such polytopes is induced by a unique properly defined isomorphism of underlying colored graphs.
-author: Pieter Belmans, Sergey Galkin, Swarnava Mukhopadhyay
-katex: True
+keywords:
+  - trivalent graph
+  - lattice polytope
+  - quantum Clebsch-Gordan
+  - Torelli theorem
+bibliography: torelli.bib
 ---

 To a graph $G$ with the set $V(G)$ of trivalent vertices